fay067/CSC522_P08_Project/README.md

 This project construct under python3 environment and some of graph analysis run on the jupyter notebook.
 To set up the enviornment please follow the steps.

-# Install Pyhton3 environment and jupyter notebook
+## Install Pyhton3 environment and jupyter notebook
 First, install python3 environment and jupyter notebook.
 It can be used either [homebrew](https://brew.sh/) or [anaconda](https://docs.anaconda.com/anaconda/install/).

-If you os is Linux/ Macos, can choose homebrew to install the necessary materials.
+If you are using OS such as Linux/MacOS, choose homebrew to install the necessary materials.
 To download homebrew:
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"